Classic No Bake Cookies

 - 4 tablespoons unsweetened cocoa powder

 - 2 teaspoons vanilla extract

-- Add the first five ingredients (through the salt) to a 4-quart saucepan.
+- Add the butter, sugar, milk, cocoa powder, and salt to a 4-quart saucepan.

 - Bring to a rapid boil and let boil for 1 minute.